syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/datetimepicker.md

 documentation: ug
 ---

-# Date TIme Picker
+# Date Time Picker

-in our Xamarin.Forms SfPicker control has multi column support.
-Using this we can populate day, month, year, and minute values of collection in SfPicker control.

-We have demonstrate how to create custom DateTimePicker using Syncfusion `SfPicker` control in the following steps.
+Custom DateTimePicker using Syncfusion `SfPicker` control

 **Step** **1** **:** We have created custom class named as "DateTimePicker".
 This class should be inherited from SfPicker control.